-Inference Engine with low-precision 8-bit integer inference is in a feature preview and requires the following prerequisites to be satisfied:
+Inference Engine with low-precision 8-bit integer inference requires the following prerequisites to be satisfied:

 The 8-bit inference feature was validated on the following topologies: